Tejchak/Stocks/Resources/SETUP-README.txt

-Once you are in folder containing the jar file, you can run it by typing -jar Assignment4Stocks.jar.
+Once you are in folder containing the jar file (Assignment4Stocks_jar), you can run it by typing -jar Assignment4Stocks.jar.
 Please make sure that the folder you are in contains the stocks info as that is our local database to retrieve stocks from if the Alphavantage API is not working.
 To create a program when the program starts type 4 for the portfolio option, then type 1 to create a new portfolio, enter